shinymetal6/aim65_quartus/README.md

 # aim65_quartus
-This is an alpha release of the AIM65 in an Intel FPGA using the Arrow SocKIT board.<br>
+This is an alpha release of the AIM65 in an Intel FPGA using the <a href="https://www.arrow.com/en/products/sockit/arrow-development-toolsArrow">SocKIT</a> board.<br>
 The Arrow SocKIT board is a nearly compatible TerASIC DE10 board where MiSTer runs.<br>
 There is a MiSTer port on the Arrow SocKIT here, and as I have a SocKIT board I used their templates.<br><br>
 Behind the templates, the structures seem to me very similar, so probably a port on the MiSTer board should be relatively easy, but I don't have such board.<br>